Operation Sea Lion: Discussion

 Grand Admiral Raeder sent a memorandum to OKW on 19 July, complaining about the onus placed on the navy in relation to the army and air force, and stating that the navy would be unable to achieve its objectives.

-The first joint services conference on the proposed invasion was held by Hitler in Berlin on 21 July, with Raeder, Field Marshal von Brauchitsch, and Luftwaffe Chief of Staff Hans Jeschonnek.
+The first joint services conference on the proposed invasion was held by Hitler in Berlin on 21 July, with Raeder, Brauchitsch, and Luftwaffe Chief of Staff Hans Jeschonnek.
 Hitler told them that the British had no hope of survival, and ought to negotiate, but were hoping to get Russia to intervene and halt German oil supplies.
 Invasion was very risky, and he asked them if direct attacks by air and submarine could take effect by mid September.
 Jeschonnek proposed large bombing attacks so that responding RAF fighters could be shot down.
 The idea that invasion could be a surprise "river crossing" was dismissed by Raeder, and the navy could not complete its preparations by mid August.
 Hitler wanted the air attack to commence early in August and, if it succeeded, the invasion was to start around 25 August before weather deteriorated.
 Hitler's main interest was the question of countering potential Russian intervention.
 Halder outlined his first thoughts on defeating Russian forces.
 Detailed plans were to be made to attack the Soviet Union.

 Raeder met Hitler on 25 July to report on navy progress: they were not sure if preparations could be completed during August: he was to present plans at a conference on 31 July.
-On 28 July he told OKW that ten days would be needed to get the first wave of troops across the Channel, even on a much narrower front.
+On 28 July, he told OKW that ten days would be needed to get the first wave of troops across the Channel, even on a much narrower front.
 Planning was to resume.
 In his diary, Halder noted that if what Raeder had said was true, "all previous statements by the navy were so much rubbish and we can throw away the whole plan of invasion".
 On the next day, Halder dismissed the navy's claims and required a new plan.